Editor’s Note: Switching from a Pump to Injections was originally published on Glitter Glucose.

 The InPen is only for fast acting insulin.
 I had to figure the basal part on my own.
 I actually didn’t have any trouble adjusting.
 Last time I was on injections, I used Lantus for basal insulin.
 I always felt the burning sensation when injecting but I thought that was my fault!
 I thought maybe I was doing something wrong until I joined Instagram and started seeing others talk about the famous Lantus burn.
 This time I decided to try Levemir instead because I had a sample.
-I worked with a Certified Diabetes Educator to find the right dose based on how much basal I used with my pump.
-Also, I decided to try taking 2 smaller doses instead of 1 big dose and it was perfection for me.
-The first 24hours I was sky high but after the Levemir settled in I was good to go!
+I worked with a certified diabetes educator to find the right dose based on how much basal I used with my pump.
+Also, I decided to try taking two smaller doses instead of one big dose and it was perfection for me.
+The first 24 hours I was sky high but after the Levemir settled in I was good to go!

 Overall, I am happy to have an option to take a pump break if necessary.
 There is no way I would have been brave enough to do it without the InPen.
 I have become accustomed to all the great features a pump offers and it would be really hard to me to go completely back to basics if I had to.
 One amazing thing that came out of this for me was my carb counting.
 With the insulin pump I feel comfortable estimating because I know I can just easily correct after.
 By going back to injections, I became a carb counting ninja because I didn’t want to have to take an extra shot if it could be avoided!
 I would recommend the InPen to anyone who already uses insulin pens.
 The upgraded features are so valuable!
 I feel like the InPen is a great in-between.
 It is great for those who feel comfortable using pens but want to upgrade their diabetes management without committing to the pump.
 I would recommend the InPen to pump users who are looking to take a break from being connected to a machine without losing the amazing benefits.